-I’m also an essayist, and I’m working on a hybrid prose book about motherhood.
+I’m also an essayist, and I’m working on a narrative nonfiction book about attachment parenting and what animals can teach us about what’s really “natural” about motherhood.
 I’ve recently published review-essays on the whiteness of the motherhood memoir and the political nature of motherhood at Electric Literature.
-My pedagogy essay, Writing What You Know, is up at Whale Road Review, and I have craft essays in The Adroit Review and in Far Villages: Welcome Essays for New and Beginner Poets, forthcoming from Black Lawrence Press in 2020.
+I have craft essays in Poets & Writers, The Adroit Review, in Far Villages: Welcome Essays for New and Beginner Poets, and elsewhere.

-In addition to my creative work, I also hold a PhD in Composition and Rhetoric, and my research interests include literacy studies, writing studies, writing pedagogy and creative writing pedagogy, and community literacy. “‘The Spirit of our Rural Countryside’: Toward an Extracurricular Pedagogy of Place,” was published in the Community Literacy Journal’s Spring 2019 issue.
-An article, “‘The Advantages of Knowing How to Read and Write’: Literacy, Filmic Pedagogies, and the Hemispheric Projection of U.S. Influence,” co-written with Christa Olson was originally published in Literacy in Composition Studies, and was recently selected for the Best of the Journals in Rhetoric and Composition 2017.
+In addition to my creative work, I hold a PhD in Composition and Rhetoric, and my research interests include literacy studies, writing studies, writing pedagogy and creative writing pedagogy, and community literacy. “‘The Spirit of our Rural Countryside’: Toward an Extracurricular Pedagogy of Place,” was published in the Community Literacy Journal’s Spring 2019 issue. “‘The Advantages of Knowing How to Read and Write’: Literacy, Filmic Pedagogies, and the Hemispheric Projection of U.S. Influence,” co-written with Christa Olson, was originally published in Literacy in Composition Studies, and was selected for the Best of the Journals in Rhetoric and Composition 2017.
+A new article, “The Extracurriculum of Creative Writing,” which argues that the emergent field of Creative Writing Studies should broaden its focus to include research and pedagogy in community writing spaces, is forthcoming in The Journal of Creative Writing Studies.

 I’d love to come read or lead a workshop at your reading series or class!